millionpoundhat/mower/README.md

 to satisfy the GRASS location/mapset requirements and use of shell/system calls even when using Python.

-GRASS 7 and the new [pygrass](http://grasswiki.osgeo.org/wiki/Python/pygrass) module solves the system call issue by providing a python
+GRASS and the [pygrass](http://grasswiki.osgeo.org/wiki/Python/pygrass) module solves the system call issue by providing a python
 API to wrap the underlying C libs directly.
 But you still need to [perform extensive work](http://grasswiki.osgeo.org/wiki/Working_with_GRASS_without_starting_it_explicitly#Python:_GRASS_GIS_7_without_existing_location_using_metadata_only) to make sure you've set up a location/mapset and that your system is set up to work in that environment.